-When you join our school, you will benefit from cutting edge research being conducted by our senior academic staff, like Professor of Technology Strategy Suma Athreye.
+When you join our school, you will benefit from world-leading research being conducted by our senior academic staff, like Professor of Technology Strategy Suma Athreye.
 Her teaching is informed by her work around evolution of technology markets, inclusive innovation and International Research and Development Management.
 She has consulted to the World Intellectual Property Organisation and is on the Editorial Board of the Innovation and Development and Multinational Business Review.
 She also advises the Big Innovation Centre.

 Academic staff at our Southend campus also contribute to research for the Centre for Research on Entrepreneurship Innovation Management and Internationalisation (REIMI) which specialises in interrogating the research and practice of entrepreneurship, international management and innovation.

 Our MSc Business Analytics is taught at our Southend Campus, just 40 minutes from London and in the heart of the Thames Gateway - one of the UK’s priority areas for economic growth – offering fantastic internship and networking opportunities.

 The University of Essex provides initiatives, including those for international students, to help you perform to your best academic potential, such as free academic English classes.